You’ve probably heard the old “you need to spend money to make money” cliché.

 To get started, you’ll need to invest in the necessary equipment.
 That could be something as simple as a reliable internet connection for your consulting business to something more complex like an automatic vehicle lift for your repair shop.

 Depending on the type of business you’re starting, equipment can range from a modest to a hefty expense.
 But remember, provided the equipment is something you’ll need for the duration of your business, it’s a worthwhile expense.

 How to keep your costs low:

 - Keep an eye out for used equipment, which is often available at a cheaper price and helps you avoid the pain of major depreciation.
-Sites like Gumtree or Facebook Marketplace could have options for you, but make sure to ask plenty of questions and request documentation if necessary to ensure the equipment functions appropriately.
+Sites like Craigslist or Facebook Marketplace could have options for you, but make sure to ask plenty of questions and request documentation if necessary to ensure the equipment functions appropriately.

 4. Accounting and legal expertise

 Even if you don’t have the means to pay qualified professionals right away, there are other steps you can take to get the right systems in place.
-For example, investing in accounting software like QuickBooks or asking an attorney to create a simple contract template that you can adapt can lay the right foundation without a huge price tag.
+For example, investing in accounting software like QuickBooks or asking an attorney to create a simple contract template that you can tweak can lay the right foundation without a huge price tag.

 How to keep your costs low:

 Connect with other existing business owners to ask for recommendations about which accounting and legal experts they consulted with.